bluerogue251/DBSubsetter/README.md

 ## Download and Usage Instructions

-1. Start with ample disk space, as DBSubsetter needs space to store intermediate results in tempfiles
+1. Start with ample disk space, as DBSubsetter needs space to store intermediate results in tempfiles.

 2. Load an empty schema from your "origin" database into your "target" database.
 See vendor-specific instructions for [Postgres](docs/pre_subset_postgres.md), [MySQL](docs/pre_subset_mysql.md), and [Microsoft SQL Server](docs/pre_subset_ms_sql_server.md).